Skip to main content

 BYO-Supabase / Cloud

 Bring-your-own backend.
 Mythos builds the frontend; for a database, auth, and storage you connect your own Supabase project.
-Once connected, the Cloud console (under Services → Cloud in the workspace) lets you manage that Supabase — its database, users, storage, and SQL — from inside Mythos, and the agent can wire your forms and data into it.
+Once connected, the Cloud console (under More → Cloud in the workspace) lets you manage that Supabase — its database, users, storage, and SQL — from inside Mythos, and the agent can wire your forms and data into it.

 Your Supabase, not ours.
 Your data and credentials stay in your own Supabase account.
 Mythos stores your connection encrypted and the agent sees only the public URL and anon key.
 See Welcome to Mythos.